Greek food rapidly moved into number one position for my husband and came close to my undeniable adoration of Mexican.

 Ok, if your keyboard hasn’t short-circuited by now due to your salivation, then well done!
 It’s easy to see why we now love Greek food so much.
 Now that you know the lingo, head over to our food tour series of the Greek islands: Kythnos, Sifnos, Milos, Ios and Paros.

 While in Athens we stayed at several hotels.
-You can check Athens hotel prices by clicking here.
+Find the lowest Athens hotel prices.